 Of course, the winter invitation suite wouldn’t be complete until we tucked them safely into an envelope addressed in calligraphy!
 We love these hydrangea-colored envelopes from Paper Source and used them for both the Save the Dates and the final invitations.
 We used sumi ink and a Hunt 22 calligraphy nib to address each of the 25 envelopes that went out.
 Since Debbie has always delighted in bird watching, we chose the Birds in Winter postage from USPS.

-Are you planning your own winter wedding?
+Planning your own winter wedding?

-Schedule a consultation with us so we can dream up the details of custom wedding invitations that tell the story of your partnership.
+Let’s dream up the details of custom wedding invitations that tell the story of your partnership.